 Eaglemoss saw an exciting opportunity: delivering collectibles digitally, via a mobile app.
-As well as the weekly or monthly collectibles which are shrink-wrapped with a magazine or delivered by post, a new app would allow users to collect digital goodies directly to their mobile.
+As well as the weekly or monthly collectibles which are shrink-wrapped with a magazine, a new app would allow users to collect digital goodies to their mobile.

 With clever use of AR, we were able to add a new layer to the paper book with a treasure hunt for collectibles, as well as creating a series of very compelling mobile games that kept users hankering for the next installment of the book and the new AR stickers to unlock new content in the app.